timhtheos/timothyae/_posts/2016-10-09-welcome-to-jekyll.md

   The previous posts, articles, and pages in this site, have been migrated to the new domain name, timothy.sh.

-  All previous URL links, in this old domain, to posts, articles, and pages, redirect to the new domain, accordingly, when visited.
+  All previous URL links, in this old domain, redirect to the new domain, accordingly, when visited.
 Robots are however instructed not to follow and index them.
 ---

 The previous posts, articles, and pages in this site, have been migrated to the